 - for a serious health condition that makes the employee unable to perform the employee’s job.

 There are times when everyone needs a little help or advice.
-The confidential Employee Assistance Program (EAP) through The Standard via Morneau Shepell can help you with things like stress, anxiety, depression, chemical dependency, relationship issues, legal issues, parenting questions, financial counseling, and dependent care resources.
-Best of all, it's free!
-Help is available 24/7, 365 days a year by telephone at 888.293.6948.
-Other resources are available online at workhealthlife.com/Standard3 .
-In-person counseling may also be available, depending on the type of help you need.
+An enhanced Employee Assistance Program (EAP) through SupportLinc can help you with things like stress, anxiety, depression, chemical dependency, relationship issues, legal issues, parenting questions, financial counseling, and dependent care resources.
+Best of all, it's free for both employees and their families!
+Help is available by a licensed counselor 24/7, 365 days a year by phone at 1-888-881-5462.
+Other resource tools, such as podcasts, articles and videos are available online at www.supportlinc.com or by downloading the app: eConnect Mobil App.